derhuerst/wifi-on-ice-position-stream/readme.md

 ```

+## Related

+- [`wifi-on-ice-portal-client`](https://github.com/derhuerst/wifi-on-ice-portal-client) – Query information from the WifiOnICE portal in German ICE trains.
+- [`record-ice-movement`](https://github.com/derhuerst/record-ice-movement) – Record the movement of any ICE using the on-board WiFi.

 ## Contributing

 If you have a question or have difficulties using `wifi-on-ice-position-stream`, please double-check your code and setup first.
 If you think you have found a bug or want to propose a feature, refer to [the issues page](https://github.com/derhuerst/wifi-on-ice-position-stream/issues).